 This section defines and describes the objectives and practical measures for protecting or enhancing environmental values for air, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
 Information will be submitted on the use of new technologies to reduce air emissions from the stack(s) or other emission sources.
+Information will be provided on procedures to minimise coal dust emissions from unwashed coal during rail transport, including use of environmentally-friendly water-based dust suppressants.

 The objectives for air emissions will be stated in respect of relevant standards (ambient and ground level concentrations), relevant emission guidelines, and any relevant legislation.
-The emissions will be modelled using a recognised atmospheric dispersion mode, having due regard for the scope and scale of any expected impacts from the Project.
+The emissions will be modelled using a recognised atmospheric dispersion model, having due regard for the scope and scale of any expected impacts from the Project.